dakk/yallo-lang/README.md

 ## OOlike abstraction example

 We first define an interface describing the signature of a token contract, and another interface extending IToken with a getTotalSupply.
+(Views are entrypoint which receives as last argument 'a contract)

 ```java
 interface IToken {